 The residence of Valentine O. Weed (300 E. 4th Street), location of the murder of Mary Ramey.
 Earliest photo circa 1900, later re-modeled in the colonial revival style circa 1940, and finally demolished, as a parking lot 1997.
 PICH 00103 Austin History Center.
 PICH 02612 Austin History Center.
 300 East 4th Street.
 1997.
 I took the photo of the location in 1997.
 For some reason I thought I… Read more.

 Posts by JRG

 "Officer Sendry reports that someone entered Gov. Ireland's room last night and stole a pair of pants and one dollar in the pockets." -- 17 MAR 1885.
 Austin Police Calls.
-Gov. John Ireland The above incident is the perfect metaphor for Austin in the spring of 1885 — a time when it was possible for someone to sneak into the Governor's Mansion, enter his bedroom and steal his pants away in the middle of the night, never… Read more.
+Gov. John Ireland The above incident is the perfect metaphor for Austin in the spring of 1885 -- a time when it was possible for someone to sneak into the Governor's Mansion, enter his bedroom and steal his pants away in the middle of the night, never… Read more.

 In spite of already knowing the story, I was nevertheless turning the pages as fast as I could to find out what happened.
 Read more.

 The sixth Annual Save Texas History Symposium will take a look at the history of Austin in a whole new light.
 In the Shadow of the Dome: Austin by Day & Night will examine diverse aspects of Austin’s history, including the Texas Supreme Court, the destruction of one Capitol Building and the construction of another, and the impact on the city of notable hotelier, George W. Littlefield.
 It will also delve into some of the less celebrated aspects of Austin’s… Read more.